132nd Annual Grant County Fair

 7 pm Triple B PRCA Rodeo

-9 pm Blonde and the BoHunk band (Beer Gardens)
+9 pm FREE CONCERT Blonde and the BoHunk Band (at the Beer Gardens)

 Dusk Fireworks Display